100+ Treasure Hunt Clues for You

 Trivia questions

-Since these are some of the traditional subjects which feature in trivia, I decided to come up with a couple trivia questions for adult players.
-Although I would be impressed if kids today even knew who Elvis was!
+Since these are some of the traditional trivia subjects, I thought up some trivia questions for adult players.
+But I’d be really impressed if kids could figure out the answers…do kids still know who Elvis is?

-Hopefully your group of adult players have a wide variety of skillsets and knowledge.
-If this is the case, then these shouldn’t be too difficult.
-If you deem these too easy, write in the comments below your suggestions and I’ll be motivated to come up with more difficult ones myself.
+Hopefully your group of adult players have a broad general knowledge.
+If so, these shouldn’t be too difficult.
+If you reckon they’re too easy, drop your suggestion in the comments below and I’ll see if I can come up with even more difficult ones 🙂

-My tipp: Trivia questions get really good, if the teams can find the answers along the way, maybe they will be passing an “Elvis Presley-Fanshop” and should find out something about the Kind of Rock.
-Or you can add in some information given on signs of a nature trail?
+My tip: Trivia questions get really good when the teams can find the answers along the way, maybe they’re passing an “Elvis Presley Fan Shop” and should find out something about the King.
+Or add in some info from signposts along a nature trail.

 What was the family name of the rulers of Russia from the 17th Century until the Russian Revolution in 1917?